-In general, the creation, acquisition and upgrade plans will be driven by the new floodplain risk management studies and implementation plan.
+The creation, acquisition and upgrade plans will be driven by the new floodplain risk management studies and implementation plan.

-The implementation plan is currently being prepared for all floodplain management items listed in the LGA's eight floodplain risk management studies and plans.
-This plan will form the basis of our 5yr, 10yr and long term development plans for expenditure and the programming of construction of flood mitigation works including planning options such as the re-evaluation of Council's Interim Flood Prone Land Policy.
+A draft implementation plan has been prepared for all floodplain management items listed in the LGA's eight floodplain risk management studies and plans.
+This plan has formed the basis of our 5yr, 10yr and long term development plans for expenditure and the programming of construction of flood mitigation works including planning options such as the re-evaluation of Council's Interim Flood Prone Land Policy.